isomerpages/moe-marisstellahigh/_our-admission/Secondary Section Admission/2025 Sec 1 Registration.md

 <p>We would like to congratulate him on his PSLE results and for choosing
 to continue his education with us.</p>
 <p>Please note that there is no need for your son/ward to report to school
-for registration on 18 December 2024.</p>
+for registration on&nbsp;18 December 2025.</p>
-<p>There will be no webinar as we will share important information regarding
+<p>We will be sharing important information regarding your son’s/ward’s Secondary
-your son’s/ward's Secondary 1 Posting via the Parents Gateway (PG) after 5 pm. on the posting day.
-Please download the PG mobile application <a href="https://pg.moe.edu.sg/forms/sdf" rel="noopener nofollow" target="_blank">here</a> if you do not have it yet.</p>
+1 registration via&nbsp;<strong>the Parents Gateway (PG)</strong>&nbsp;after
+5 p.m. on the posting day.
+Please download the PG mobile application&nbsp;
+<a href="https://pg.moe.edu.sg/forms/sdf" rel="noopener nofollow" target="_blank">here</a>&nbsp;if you do not have it yet.</p>
-<p>If you have any questions or concerns, please do not hesitate to <a href="https://www.marisstellahigh.moe.edu.sg/about-mshs/contact-us/" rel="noopener nofollow" target="_blank">contact</a> the
+<p>If you have any questions or concerns, please do not hesitate to&nbsp;
-school office.
-We look forward to partnering with you in your son’s/ward's secondary education journey.</p>
+<a href="https://www.marisstellahigh.moe.edu.sg/about-mshs/contact-us/" rel="noopener nofollow" target="_blank">contact</a>the school office.
+We look forward to partnering with you in
+your son’s secondary education journey.</p>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary><strong>Reporting Details (First Day of School)</strong>